srozemuller/rozemuller_blog/content/blog/2022-06-21-intune-filters-explained-and-create-automated/index.md

 <div class="wp-block-image"><figure class="aligncenter size-large is-resized">![intune filter assigned automated](https://www.rozemuller.com/wp-content/uploads/2022/03/image-31-1024x460.png)</figure></div>## Summary

 In this blog post, I showed how to create a filter in Intune automated and how to assign a filter.
 Filters help target policies to the correct devices without creating new AD groups every time and improve the environment’s performance.
-Thank you for reading my blog about how to create Intune filters automated into Microsoft Endpoint Manager.
+Thank you for reading my blog about how to create Intune filters automated into Microsoft Intune.
 If you need another example, take a look at my blog about how to deploy [power management settings to non-virtual machines](https://www.rozemuller.com/deploy-power-settings-automated-in-microsoft-endpoint-manager/)

 Enjoy your day and happy automating 👋